-- Friends Provident may not have made their consumers were not informed that it takes a minimum of 5 years to see a noticeable return.
+- Friends Provident may not have made their consumers were not advised that it takes a minimum of 5 years to see a noticeable return.

-- Friends Provident did not make their consumers aware that if they drew an income from their Investment it would put their initial money that they invested at risk.
+- Friends Provident did not make their customers aware that if they drew an income from their Investment it would put their initial money that they invested at risk.

 Have Friends Provident mis-sold you your Investment?